 - a.
 What designated and informal recreational opportunities are in the immediate vicinity?
-Horseback riding, archery, and nature trails - b.
+The Yakima River is often used as a source of recreation and is near the site. - b.
 Would the proposed project displace any existing recreational uses?
 If so, describe. - c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: